Better-Britain/reports/reports/osa-explainer/sections/02_user_visible.md

 # B) What changes you actually see (user‑visible)

+This is the part you can feel.
+Age checks at the door.
+Cleaner reporting routes.
+Safer defaults for teens without turning the internet into school detention.
+Some choices are clumsy, some are thoughtful—this chapter is a tour of what’s landing on your screen and why.

 <details>
 <summary><strong>Why am I hitting age walls now?</strong></summary>
 You’re seeing more checks because children’s protections and enforcement timelines came into force through 2025, so services had to show “highly effective” age assurance around adult or harmful categories.